-Study offers new insights into the mechanics of muscle fatigueJanuary 17th, 2013 in Medical research /
+Study offers new insights into the mechanics of muscle fatigueJanuary 17, 2013 in Medicine & Health / Medical research

 A study in The Journal of General Physiology examines the consequences of muscle activity with surprising results, indicating that the extracellular accumulation of potassium that occurs in working muscles is considerably higher than previously thought.